-No. Name Current positions and assignments at the Co mpany 1 Yukako Uchinaga Director, Chairperson of the Audit Committee Member of the Nomination Committee Member of the Compensation Committee Independent 2 Mitsudo Urano Director, Chairperson of the Nomination Committee Member of the Compensation Committee Member of the Audit Committee Independent 3 Takeo Takasu Director, Chairperson of the Compensation Committee Member of the Nomination Committee Member of the Audit Committee Independent 4 Shuzo Kaihori Director, Member of the Nomination Committee Member of the Compensation Committee Member of the Audit Committee Independent 5 Hiroaki Yoshihara Director, Member of the Nomination Committee Member of the Compensation Committee Member of the Audit Committee Independent 6 Hiroshi Suzuki Director, Representative Executive Officer President & CEO
+No. Name Current positions and assignments at the Compan y 1 Yukako Uchinaga Director, Chairperson of the Audit Committee Member of the Nomination Committee Member of the Compensation Committee Independent 2 Mitsudo Urano Director, Chairperson of the Nomination Committee Member of the Compensation Committee Member of the Audit Committee Independent 3 Shuzo Kaihori Director, Member of the Nomination Committee Member of the Compensation Committee Member of the Audit Committee Independent 4 Hiroaki Yoshihara Director, Member of the Nomination Committee Member of the Compensation Committee Member of the Audit Committee Independent 5 Yasuyuki Abe Independent New 6 Hiroshi Suzuki Director, Representative Executive Officer President & CEO

-(Note) Ms. Yukako Uchinaga, Mr. Mitsudo Urano, Mr. Takeo Takasu, Mr. Shuzo Kaihori and Mr. Hiroaki Yoshihara are candidates for the posts of Independent Directors.
-The Company has provided notice to the Tokyo Stock Exchange of Ms. Yukako Uchinaga, Mr. Mitsudo Urano, Mr. Takeo Takasu, Mr. Shuzo Kaihori and Mr. Hiroaki Yoshihara as being Independent Directors appointed by the Company, in accordance with the Tokyo Stock Exchange's rules and regulations.
+(Note) Ms. Yukako Uchinaga, Mr. Mitsudo Urano, Mr. Shuzo Kaihori, Mr. Hiroaki Yoshihara and Mr. Yasuyuki Abe are candidates for the posts of Independent Directors.
+The Company has provided notice to the Tokyo Stock Exchange of Ms. Yukako Uchinaga, Mr. Mitsudo Urano, Mr. Shuzo Kaihori and Mr. Hiroaki Yoshihara as being Independent Directors appointed by the Company, in accordance with the Tokyo Stock Exchange's rules and regulations.
+As for Mr. Yasuyuki Abe, he also meets the requirements for an Independent Director in accordance with the Tokyo Stock Exchange's rules and regulations, and the Company plans to provide notice to the Tokyo Stock Exchange of him as being an Independent Director appointed by the Company.

-Name rief history, positions and assignments at the Company, important positions of other companies concurrently held 100 Jul.
-1971 Joined IBM Japan, Ltd. Apr.
-1995 Director in charge of Asia Pacific Products of IBM Japan, Ltd. Apr.
+No. Name Brief history, positions and assignments at the Company, and important positions of other companies concurrently held Jul.
+1971 Apr.
+1995 Joined IBM Japan, Ltd. Director in charge of Asia Pacific Products of IBM Japan, Ltd. Apr.
 2000 Managing Director and Head of Tokyo Software Development Laboratory of IBM Japan, Ltd. Apr.
-2004 Director and Senior Executive Officer in charge of Development & Manufacturing of IBM Japan, Ltd. 1000 Apr.
-2007 V. I. I. I. I. Apr.
-2007 Board Chair of Japan Women's Innovative Network (J-WIN) (present post) Yukako Uchinaga Jun.
+2004 Director and Senior Executive Officer in charge of Development & Manufacturing of IBM Japan, Ltd. \$.
+Apr.
+2007 Apr.
+2007 Technical Advisor of IBM Japan, Ltd. (retired in March 2008) Board Chair of Japan Women's Innovative Network (J-WIN), Non-profit Organization (present post) Yukako Uchinaga Jun.
 2007 Director of Benesse Corporation (Born on Jul.
 5, 1946) Apr.
 2008 Director and Vice Chairman of Benesse Corporation Candidate for Independent Director Apr.
 2008 Representative Director, Chairman of the Board, President & CEO of Berlitz Corporation [Number of years in office of the Director of the Company] Oct.
-2009 Director and Executive Vice President of Benesse Holdings, Inc. (retired in June 2013) 7 Years Apr.
-2013 Honorary Chairman of Berlitz Corporation (retired in June 2013) [Number of shares of the Jun.
-2013 Director of the Company (present post) Company held] 1,000 Shares Sep.
-2013 President & CEO of Globalization Research Institute [Number of attendances to the · Co., Ltd. (present post) board meetings] 10/10 times (100%) Apr.
-2014 Board Chair of Japan Diversity Network Association (retired in January 2019) positions of other companies concurrently held) r of J-WIN, Non-Profit Organization Outside Director of Teijin Limited
+2009 Director and Executive Vice President of Benesse Holdings, Inc. (retired in June 2013) 8 Years Apr.
+2013 Honorary Chairman of Berlitz Corporation (retired in June 2013) [Number of shares of the Company held] 1,000 Shares Jun.
+2013 Sep.
+2013 Director of the Company (present post) President & CEO of Globalization Research Institute [Number of attendances to the 3ep.
+2013 Co., Ltd. (present post) board meetings] 9/9 times (100%) Apr.
+2014 Board Chair of Japan Diversity Network Association (retired in January 2019) (Important positions of other companies concurrently held) Board Chair of J-WIN, Non-profit Organization ector of Teijin Limited 1 Outside Director of Teijin Elimited Outside Director of SINTOKOGIO, LTD. (scheduled to assume the position on June 22, 2021)